mihakralj/pinescript/indicators/filters/hpf.md

 ## Interpretation Details

-The Ehlers Highpass Filter can be used in various trading contexts:
+The Highpass Filter can be used in various trading contexts:

 * **Mean reversion trading:** Identify overbought/oversold conditions when the filter output reaches extreme values
 * **Cycle analysis:** Isolate market cycles by removing longer-term trends